oscar-defelice/teeth-recognition/README.md

 > what is SIFT?

 Well, SIFT -- which stands for _Scale Invariant Feature Transform_ -- is a method for extracting feature vectors that describe local patches of an image.

-Not only are these feature vectors scale-invariant, but they are also invariant to translation, rotation, and illumination.
+These feature vectors do not only enjoy the nice property of being scale-invariant, but they are also invariant to translation, rotation, and illumination.
 In other words: everything a descriptor should be!

 These descriptors are useful for matching objects are patches between images.
 For example, consider creating a panorama.
 Assuming each image has some overlapping parts, you need some way to align them so we can stitch them together.
 If we have some points in each image that we know correspond, we can warp one of the images using a homography.
 SIFT helps with automatically finding not only corresponding points in each image, but points that are easy to match.
 ![title](https://miro.medium.com/max/2448/1*pwOhfFcv28p90fgwWhBzzw.png)